Madness Myths: Your Bracket Should Match Historical Trends

 We don’t mean to just pick on one excerpt from one article, though, because it is a mentality that appears when we look at broader public picking trends.
 As we also noted in our article on picking too many Number 1 Seeds, the public seems to exercise quotas on how many No. 1 Seeds it picks to reach certain rounds in the tournament.

-That’s one of the best explanations for why the public takes 1.07 No. 1 Seeds to the Championship Game on average, and most seem to avoid picking two No. 1 Seeds to meet for the title.
-Over the last 25 years, exactly half of all title participants have been No. 1 Seeds.
+That’s one of the best explanations for why the public takes 1.09 No. 1 Seeds to the Championship Game on average, and most seem to avoid picking two No. 1 Seeds to meet for the title.
+Over the last 25 tournaments, over half of all title participants have been No. 1 Seeds (26 of the 50 teams).

-Over the last decade, our public pick percentages show that the average combined seed number of the Final Four picks is at 9.5.
+Over the last 10 tournaments, our public pick percentages show that the average combined seed number of the Final Four picks is at 9.5.
 That’s closer to mirroring the 11.0 for past results than a more conservative strategy of picking higher seeds.

-Here are some other examples of public pick percentages over the last decade, suggesting a decent portion of the public tries to match historical results.
+Here are some other examples of public pick percentages over the last 25 tournaments, suggesting a decent portion of the public tries to match historical results.

-- The public has averaged picking 15% of No. 4 Seeds to advance to the Elite Eight.
-Over the last 25 tournaments, 17% of them have actually advanced that far.
+- The public has averaged picking 17% of No. 4 Seeds to advance to the Elite Eight, while 13% of them have actually advanced that far.

-- The public has averaged picking 12% of No. 2 Seeds to advance to the Title Game.
-Over the last 25 tournaments, 9% of them have actually advanced that far.
+- The public has averaged picking 11% of No. 2 Seeds to advance to the Title Game, similar to the 8% of them have actually advanced that far.

 The Perfect is the Enemy of the Good